 - Four space indents for C++.
-Never use tabs for indentation in any language. - LF (Unix style) line terminators - · Avoid trailing whitespace - · UTF-8 encoding - For C++: - Opening and closing braces on their own lines or opening brace at the end of the previous line - Braces placed at original indent level if on their own lines - #includes should be sorted.
-C++ libraries first, then dfhack modules, then df structures, then local includes.
+Never use tabs for indentation in any language. - LF (Unix style) line terminators - · Avoid trailing whitespace - · UTF-8 encoding - For C++: - Opening and closing braces on their own lines or opening brace at the end of the previous line - Braces placed at original indent level if on their own lines - #include directives should be sorted: C++ libraries first, then DFHack modules, then df/ headers, then local includes.
 Within each category they should be sorted alphabetically.